helstab/GGLREM/README.md

   #### REQUIRED: DEM

   This first steps ensures that the users workspace and coordinate system is correctly set before creating a polyline feature class.
-The     user must then start an edit session and draw their valley centerline.
+The user must then start an edit session and draw their <ins>valley centerline</ins>.
 The RouteID field in the Centerline polyline must be named.

   ![step1](https://user-images.githubusercontent.com/29985018/44349907-00f38400-a453-11e8-972f-eb3131e190ed.png)